Center-For-Complex-Systems-Science/causationentropy/CONTRIBUTING.md

 - Release notes
 - Academic citations when appropriate

-Your contributions to causal discovery research are valuable - thank you for advancing the field! 🎓
+Your contributions to causal discovery research are valuable.
+Thank you for advancing the field! 🎓